KathrynVozoris/Capstone-Project-AI-Agent/README.md

-# Capstone-Project-AI-Agent
-Custom AI Agent for Clothing Retailer
+## Customer Service Agent for Clothing Retailer
+### Custom AI Agent with Logging and Session Memory

 This project contains code for a custom retail AI agent with a recommendation system.
-The agent considers past purchases and cross references these with any returns then recommends items that would suit the customer's tastes.
-The agent's functionality includes session memory and logging.
+The agent considers past purchases and cross references these with any returns, then recommends items that would suit the customer's tastes.
+It will look up returns and past purchases.

-The project includes sample databases for testing purposes.
+The project includes databases for testing purposes, and simplified categorization of items for the recommendation system.

+The agent's functionality includes logging and session memory.

+### Architecture and Methodology

+The agent's code is contained in the file ai-agent.ipynb.

+The agent uses gemini-2.5-flash-lite LLM model for reasoning and planning.
+The agent has access to 3 tools for answering user prompts: purchase_history, customer_returns, and item_recommendation.
+The item_recommendation tool recommends up to 6 items.

+#### Memory

+The agent uses ADK’s built‑in InMemoryMemoryService to provide session‑scoped memory.
+This allows the agent to hold context across multiple turns in a single conversation, such as remembering the active user ID (abigail454) or previously discussed preferences.
+The memory persists only for the duration of the session and is not stored permanently.
+To ensure memory is updated consistently, we define an after_agent_callback (auto_save_to_memory) that automatically saves the session state into memory after each agent turn.

+#### Logging

+The agent has an integrated LoggingPlugin in its runner configuration to provide observability.
+The logging plugin captures standardized traces of inputs, outputs, and tool calls, making it easier to debug, monitor, and audit agent behavior.
+This allows us to track how recommendations are generated, verify that memory is being updated correctly, and identify any errors or unexpected tool responses.

 ### Setup
 Setup a .env file with your API key.
-Adjust the get_api_function as needed if you are not using a google key.

-To run the agent, run the code from the top.
+To run the agent, run ai-agent.ipynb from the top.
-Go to the Runner and add in any prompt as desired.
+To run a new prompt, go to the "Test the Agent!" heading at the bottom and change the value of the "prompt" variable.
 #
 #
 #